-Safeguarding data is more vital than ever for businesses, and because of that, many of them — especially companies that offer software as a service (SaaS), cloud computing, and data management – are documenting how their internal controls meet cybersecurity standards.
+Safeguarding data is more vital than ever for corporate organizations.
+Responding to that desire for stronger cybersecurity, many technology vendors to those corporations – especially vendors that offer software as a service (SaaS), cloud computing, and data management – are documenting how their internal controls meet SOC 2 cybersecurity standards.

-Whether you’re a service organization (that is, a vendor providing services to other businesses) or user entities (that is, a corporation buying the vendor’s services), you should familiarize yourself with the terminology of System and Organizational Controls (SOC).
+Whether you’re a service organization (that is, a vendor providing services to other businesses) or a user entity (that is, a corporation buying the vendor’s services), in this guide to SOC 2, you can learn the details and nuance of System and Organizational Control (SOC) audits.

 What Does SOC Stand For?